arturSum/SkyGate/README.md

 See on line: http://sumartur.cba.pl/RabbitKingdomManager/

-More details in file: ProjectInfo
+More details in file: ProjectInfo, Requirements